MBRRACE-UK perinatal mortality surveillance

 Data sources: MBRRACE-UK, PDS, ONS, NRS, PHS, NIMATS, States of Guernsey, States of Jersey.

-Description of Figure 4: Line charts showing stillbirth and neonatal mortality rates by babies’ ethnicity.
+Description of Figure 4: Line charts showing stillbirth and neonatal mortality rates by babies’ ethnicity, between 2019 and 2023.
 Stillbirths are shown as rates per 1,000 total births.
 Neonatal deaths are shown as rates per 1,000 live births.
-Terminations of pregnancy and births at less than 24 completed weeks’ gestational age are excluded.
+Births at less than 24 completed weeks’ gestational age and terminations of pregnancy are excluded.

 Mortality rates using more refined ethnic categories can be found in the accompanying reference tables.
-As the mortality rates for some groups are based on small numbers they are not presented here, and may be suppressed in the reference tables.
+As the mortality rates for some groups are based on small numbers they are not presented here.

 5.5.
 The combined effect of deprivation and ethnicity